FlorentCLMichel/quetta/manual.typ

 === Generalities<sec-quenya-gen>

-The implementation of the Quenya mode follows Reference @tengwar-eruantalince, summarizing information available in Appendix E of @lotr and examples provided in other parts of the book.
+The implementation of the Quenya mode mostly follows Reference @tengwar-eruantalince, summarizing information available in Appendix E of @lotr and examples provided in other parts of the book.
+In universe, the Quenya language and pronunciation evolved somewhat between its origins and events described in @lotr; in this implementation, we aim to stay close to the Second Age conventions.
 Here are a few basic examples:

 #v(paragraph-skip-b)